borysus/installscript/README.md

 (insert credits here or smh)

 # Please note that the script is still a WIP, so i wouldn't recommend running it on a PC

+To do:
+- add credits,
+- add my DE-specific config files